adamsoliman/adamsoliman.github.io/_pages/research.md

 author_profile: true
 ---

+## Job Market Paper
+### Disrupting Drug Markets: Evidence from the Opioid Epidemic (Draft Coming Soon)

+**Abstract**: The US government attempts to reduce drug abuse primarily through supply-side interventions.
+Evidence of their effectiveness in illegal drug markets is mixed, and almost no research exists on targeted enforcement in a legal drug market.
+This is relevant because a single supplier can divert large quantities out of the medical system and legally-produced drugs have generated devastating drug epidemics since the Civil War.
+In this paper, I identify the causal impacts of prescription opioid supplier crackdowns on legal drug supply, street drug prices, and health outcomes.
+To do this, I combine three sources of administrative data and leverage random audits of doctors and pharmacies that lead to controlled substance license revocations.
+I find that these targeted enforcement actions cause large decreases in local opioid dispensing that persist across space and time.
+This sustained reduction in legal supply leads to increases in both street pill prices and heroin overdose deaths and decreases in overall mortality.
+These results suggest that substitution to heroin is limited to the stock of existing heavy users and that the number of light users is reduced following a crackdown.
+The policy implication is that treatment programs should compliment supply-side interventions, or that enforcement should occur earlier in the crisis.

 ## Publications
 ### [Crime and (a Preference for) Punishment: The Effects of Drug Policy Reform on Policing Activity](https://ssrn.com/abstract=3795758)